-Introducing the AI-defined Infrastructure
+Introducing the AI-defined infrastructure

 However, a SDI is everything but intelligent!
 It is based on static source code including hard coded commands for taking certain actions automatically.

-An Artificial Intelligence defined Infrastructure (AI-defined Infrastructure – ADI) enhances a SDI with the necessary sophisticated algorithms, machine learning and artificial intelligence - fueling the SDI with intelligence.
+ADI enhances a SDI with the necessary sophisticated algorithms, machine learning and artificial intelligence – fueling the SDI with intelligence.
 An ADI allows a SDI to build and run self-learning respectively self-healing infrastructure environments.
-Thus, without human interaction AI-defined IT infrastructure environments are capable of
+Thus, without human interaction AI-defined IT infrastructure environments are capable of:

 - deploying the necessary resources depending on the workload requirements as well as de-allocating the resources when they are not needed anymore.